Bchass/AutoPay/README.md

 # AutoPay
 ### Function:

-- This script will log you into PayPal and send a desired amount to the specified person.
-Instructions are provided within the script.
+- This script will log you into PayPal and send a desired amount to the specified person 🤑
 ----

 ### Development: